ASHP Accredited

 Purpose Statement & Program Overview

-The program is a twelve-month, postgraduate training experience composed of required & elective learning experiences designed to expose the resident to multiple different areas of critical care.
-After completing a hospital orientation, the resident will begin their 5-week rotational experiences including the required rotations listed below and a minimum of 3 of the below listed elective rotations based on the resident’s interests.
+The program is a twelve-month, postgraduate training experience composed required & elective learning experiences designed to expose the resident to multiple different areas of critical care.
+After completing a hospital orientation, the resident will begin their 2 to 5 week rotational experiences including the required rotations listed below and a minimum of 3 of the below listed elective rotations based on the resident’s interests.
 Longitudinal experiences will be completed throughout the year to support the resident’s learning and development.

 Learning Experiences